UniversalDependencies/docs/_hy/feat/Poss.md

 </tr>
 </table>

-Boolean feature of noun, pronouns or determiners.
+Boolean feature of noun, pronouns, determiners or adjectives.
 It tells whether the word is possessive.

 While many tagsets would have “possessive” as one of the various